-The Company entered into a Separation and Shared Services Agreement with BioXcel that took effect on June 30, 2017, as amended and restated, (the "Services Agreement"), pursuant to which services provided by BioXcel through its subsidiaries in India and the United States will continue indefinitely, as agreed upon by the parties.
+The Company entered into a Separation and Shared Services Agreement with BioXcel LLC that took effect on June 30, 2017, as amended and restated, (the "Services Agreement"), pursuant to which services provided by BioXcel LLC through its subsidiaries in India and the United States will continue indefinitely, as agreed upon by the parties.
 These services are primarily for drug discovery, chemical, manufacturing and controls cost, and administrative support.

-Service charges recorded under this agreement were \$369 and \$397 for the three months ended March 31, 2021 and 2020, respectively.
+Service charges recorded under this agreement for the three and six months ended June 30, 2021 and 2020 were comprised as follows: